gj0706/disaster_response_pipeline/README.md

 # Disaster response pipeline project
 This project builds a web app that analyzes disaster data to build a model for an API that classifies disaster messages.
+This project was created by Udacity in partnership with Figure Eight, and uses real message data from real situations.

 ### Table of Contents
 1. [Installation](#installation)